Nintendo World Cup: Plot

-Nekketsu High School Dodgeball Club: Soccer
+Nekketsu High School Dodgeball Club: Soccer Story

-Eight students known as Atsushi, Genei, Hiroyuki, Kunio, Masa, Masahiro, Susumu and Takashi compete in a soccer tournament against 13 other high schools.
+Eight students known as Atsushi, Genei, Hiroshi, Kunio, Masa, Masahiro, Susumu and Takashi compete in a soccer tournament against 13 other high schools.

 Nintendo World Cup

-Thirteen national teams compete in a world cup to become number 1.
-At the time of the game's release, the German team represented West Germany, with the East German team reunifying with West Germany later on in 1990.
+Thirteen national teams compete in a world cup to become number one.
+At the time of release, the German team represented West Germany.
+The East German team reunified with West Germany later on in 1990.